eigenfoundation/eigenlayer-ecosystem-network/README.md

 3. Update the table with your project's information.
 4. Commit your changes with a descriptive commit message.

 For token allocations, teams might consider using Splits (https://splits.org/) or a similar token allocation solution to lawfully enable ecosystem participation for individual contributors.
-EigenFoundation does not own or control Splits or have any financial interest in the project or its intellectual property.
+Eigen Foundation does not own or control Splits or have any financial interest in the project or its intellectual property.

 Due to concerns about conflicts of interest or the appearance of such conflicts of interest, Eigen Foundation’s policy prohibits any of its employees or dedicated service providers from individually claiming airdrops.